Spring Migration Has Begun!

 The PLBO relies heavily on volunteer assistance to avoid any gaps in migration data collection.
 If you have a passion for birds and would like to become a volunteer seabird migration counter, we’d love to hear from you.
 You don’t need to know how to identify seabirds, we’ll teach you what you need to know.

-The PLBO gratefully acknowledges funding received from: New Brunswick Wildlife Trust Fund and Ducks Unlimited Canada.
+The PLBO gratefully acknowledges funding received from: New Brunswick Wildlife Trust Fund and the New Brunswick Environmental Trust Fund.

 Point Lepreau Bird Observatory Committee: